Sharp Empirical Bernstein Bounds for the Variance of Bounded Random Variables: Introduction

 \section{Introduction}

 Providing finite-sample confidence intervals for the variance of a random variable is a fundamental problem in statistical inference, as variance quantifies the dispersion of data and directly influences uncertainty in decision-making.
 Exact confidence intervals are particularly important because approximate methods can lead to misleading inferences, especially when sample sizes are small, data distributions are skewed, or underlying assumptions are violated.
-For example, exact confidence intervals for the variance have been widely exploited in empirical Bernstein inequalities \citep{audibert2009exploration, maurer2009empirical}, which give way to a variety of applications including adaptive statistical learning \citep{mnih2008empirical}, high-confidence policy evaluation in reinforcement learning \citep{thomas2015high}, off-policy risk assessment \citep{huang2022off}, and inference for the average treatment effect \citep{howard2021time}.
-But in all these works, the focus was the mean, offering limited inferential tools for the variance (although all such contributions would benefit from a refined analysis of the variance).